 21. Water the plant

-Each edit you make to your content should directly contribute to the goal you’d like to accomplish.
+Each edit you make to your content should directly contribute to the goal you’d like to accomplish and the types of tone in writing you want to communicate.

 22. Prepare; don’t plan